Toothed belt: Belt failure

 Toothed belts have two failure modes, one gradual and one catastrophic.
-There is an increased risk of either over the lifetime of the belt, so it is common for highly-stressed belts to be given a service lifetime and to be replaced before this failure can occur.
+There is an increased risk of either failure over the lifetime of the belt, so it is common for highly-stressed belts to be given a service lifetime and to be replaced before this failure can occur.

 One failure mode is gradual wear to the tooth shape, which may eventually lead to slippage over rounded teeth.
 The belt often continues to work, but the relative timing between shafts changes.

 The catastrophic failure mode is caused by delamination between the belt and its fabric reinforcement.
 Although this may be caused by age and wear, it is often accelerated by mistreatment of the belt, often during initial installation.
-Overloading the belt by bending it to a narrow radius is a common cause of damage, either by bending out of the belt's designed axis, twisting, levering it into place with tools, bending in the correct axis but to too small a radius, or even knotting a belt in storage.
+Overloading the belt by bending it to a narrow radius is a common cause of damage, either by bending out of the belt's designed axis, twisting, levering it into place with tools, bending in the correct axis but to a too small radius, or even knotting a belt in storage.
 Another cause, particularly with natural rubber belts, is contamination by oil, especially to the edges where the reinforcing fabric is exposed and can cause a wick effect.

 It is extremely rare for a timing belt to break.
 More common is for the belt to delaminate, disconnecting the fabric strength member from the teeth that ride on the pulleys.
-The belt is then often thrown from the pulleys and may be further damaged, cut, or break.
+The belt is then often thrown from the pulleys and may be further damaged, cut, or broken.
 Although worn teeth may be detectable by careful inspection, internal deterioration is not considered to be reliably detectable and so the observance of service lifetimes is important.